 The H.R.
 Giger Bar – From Aliens to Alabama Slammers

 I’m a long time fan of the James Cameron directed Aliens films, and when I found out that H.R.
-Giger (Hans Rudolf “Ruedi” Giger) – the Swedish artist who envisioned the aliens and set pieces – had designed not only one bar, but four, I was and continue to be impressed.
+Giger (Hans Rudolf “Ruedi” Giger) – the Swiss artist who envisioned the aliens and set pieces – had designed not only one bar, but four, I was and continue to be impressed.
 Honestly, who wouldn’t want to drink in a bar that looks like the inside of an alien spacecraft?
 I imagine that as the night progressed, and people drank more and more, it would become even stranger.
 Imagine lounging inside one of these Giger bars while drinking Absinthe?
 I can just imagine how that would mess with my head.

 The H.R.
 Giger Bar In Chur, Switzerland